MicroFocus/octane-gitlab-service/README.md

 1. Create a new GitLab CI server entity in ALM Octane.
 2. Go to the Pipelines module.
-3. Create a new pipeline from the new GitLab CI server.
+3. Create a pipeline using the newly created GitLab CI server.
-4. Note that the list only shows pipelines that are owned by the user whose API access was used.
+4. The list only displays pipelines in which the integration user has a MAINTAINER role.
 5. Run the pipeline and wait for the run to finish.
-6. Look at the result – statuses, topology, build entries, test entries.
+6. Look at the result – statuses, topology, build entries, and test entries.
-7. If you modify anything in the code, a new build is automatically triggered.
-8. Look at the results again, and pay attention to the “Commits” area.

 ## Integration with ALM Octane Test Framework

-The ALM Octane Test Framework allows running of separate automated tests from ALM Octane using Test Runners.
+The ALM Octane Test Framework allows the running of separate automated tests from ALM Octane using Test Runners.

 ### How to configure a Test Runner in GitLab

-1. On your current repository (the one containing the code and the tests) create a new branch which will hold the test runner pipeline.
+1. On your current repository (the one containing the code and the tests) create a new branch that will hold the test runner pipeline.

 2. Configure the following 3 variables on the project level:
    1. testsToRun - the value does not matter.
-The integration will use this variable to populate the tests to run with the ones selected in ALM Octane.
+The integration will populate this variable with the selected tests in ALM Octane.
    2. testRunnerBranch - the value will be the name of the branch created earlier, which holds the test runner pipeline.
    3. testRunnerFramework - the value should be the following:
       * mvnSurefire - For running JUnit/TestNG over Maven Surefire/Failsafe
+      * uft - For running UFT-One tests using FTToolsLauncher

-   In the future multiple options will be added (for example: Cucumber/JVM, JBehave, UFT etc.).
+   In the future multiple options will be added (for example Cucumber/JVM, JBehave, etc.).

-3. In the created branch configure the pipeline `.gitlab-ci.yml` file to include the logic for running the tests received in the testsToRun variable.
+3. In the created branch configure the `.gitlab-ci.yml` file to include the logic for running the tests received in the testsToRun variable.
 Example for `mvnSurefire`:
     ```
    image: maven:3.3.9-jdk-8